Our Team | The AIR Equity Initiative

 Dr. Ross has more than 15 years of experience leveraging research, evidence, and data for school improvement and policy reform.
 Prior to joining AIR, she was the vice president of policy and advocacy at Leadership for Educational Equity (LEE), a national nonprofit dedicated to developing equity-minded civic leaders in policy, advocacy, elected, and community organizing roles.
 Learn more about Dr. Ross.

-Senior Program Officer, AIR Equity Initiative
+Senior Program Manager, AIR Equity Initiative

-Program Manager, AIR Equity Initiative
+Senior Program Manager, AIR Equity Initiative

 Reynolds has served on several U.S. Department of Education–funded centers, where she has developed content and delivered technical assistance to school, district, and state leaders on issues related to the integration and implementation of educational and assistive technology and supporting students with disabilities.
 Learn more about Reynolds.